phalcon/forum/README.md

 Phosphorum
 ==========

-Phalcon PHP is a web framework delivered as a C extension providing high performance and lower resource consumption.
+Phalcon is a web framework delivered as a C extension providing high performance and lower resource consumption.

 This is the official Phalcon Forum you can adapt it to your own needs or improve it if you want.

 Please write us if you have any feedback.